-Another goal of the paper was to provide a multidimensional description of the acoustics of harsh voice as it occurs for the breathy-pharyngealized 'strident' vowels in !Xóõ.
+Another goal of the paper was to provide a multidimensional description of the acoustics of harsh voice as it occurs for the breathy-pharyngealized "strident" vowels in !Xóõ.
 Unlike the acoustics of breathy and creaky voice qualities, there has been relatively little work on how voice qualities with pharyngeal constriction and/or aryepiglottic trilling are realized acoustically (cf. Miller, 2007).
 Given the multidimensional articulatory attributes of harsh voice (which may include glottal spreading leading to breathy voice and sometimes voicelessness, along with aryepiglottic constriction and trilling, as well as pharyngeal narrowing), we expected that it could be measured acoustically by means of spectral tilt, noise, and resonance measures.
-This is indeed the case in !Xóõ: relative to modal vowels, harsh vowels begin with a higher spectral tilt (measured here using H1\-H2\, see bottom panel of Figure 6), but end with a lower spectral tilt, with a similar trajectory of the measure as found for breathy-creaky vowels.
-Given that H1\-H2\ is correlated with glottal opening (Kreiman et al., 2008; Samlan et al., 2013; Zhang, 2016), this implies that vocal fold spreading is utilized early in harsh vowels (Traill, 1985, 1986).
+This is indeed the case in !Xóõ: relative to modal vowels, harsh vowels begin with a higher spectral tilt (measured here using H1^{}-H2^{}; see Fig. 6b), but end with a lower spectral tilt, with a trajectory of the measure similar to that found for breathy-creaky vowels.
+That H1^{}-H2^{} is correlated with glottal opening (Kreiman et al., 2008; Samlan et al., 2013; Zhang, 2016) implies that vocal fold spreading is utilized early in harsh vowels (Traill, 1985, 1986).
 It also helps differentiate harsh from pharyngealized vowels, which in the language show low spectral tilt throughout their duration.

-Harsh vowels are noisier than vowels of any other phonation type, according to the HNR measures that are strongly correlated with the first three linear discriminant functions.
+Harsh vowels are noisier than vowels of any other phonation type according to the HNR measures, which are strongly correlated with the first three linear discriminant functions.
 This is likely driven by the irregularity due to aryepiglottic trilling, in addition to the aspiration noise at the beginning of the vowel (Traill, 1985, 1986).
-The middle of harsh vowels, like pharyngealized, creaky, and breathy-creaky vowels, also shows a sharp decrease in voicing energy (as indexed by Strength of Excitation), consistent with strong constriction produced either at the vocal folds or in the epilarynx.
-Finally, harsh vowels (like pharyngealized ones) are higher in F1, which is consistent with epilaryngeal constriction and larynx raising (Traill, 1985; Laver, 1994; Ladefoged & Maddieson, 1996).
+The middle of harsh vowels, like pharyngealized, creaky, and breathy-creaky vowels, also shows a sharp decrease in voicing energy (as indexed by SoE), consistent with strong constriction produced either at the vocal folds or in the epilarynx.

+Finally, harsh vowels (like pharyngealized ones) are higher in F1, which is consistent with epilaryngeal constriction and laryngeal raising (Traill, 1985; Laver, 1994;

+Ladefoged & Maddieson, 1996).
 Taken together, these results provide phonetic support for the phonation type's phonological analysis as breathy-pharyngealized (Traill, 1985, 1986).
-Yet it is still unclear if these effects are also found for other harsh vowels in $!X\delta\tilde{o}$ - recall, only /a/ was investigated here.
+Yet it is still unclear whether these effects are also found for other harsh vowels in !Xóõ - recall, only /a/ was investigated here.